About the Oklahoma Community Orchestra

 Conductor

-Dr. Irvin L. Wagner is now serving in his fifth season as Music Director and Conductor of the Oklahoma Community Orchestra.
+Dr. Irvin L. Wagner is now serving in his sixth season as Music Director and Conductor of the Oklahoma Community Orchestra.
 Dr. Wagner is a positive, enthusiastic musician who has the goal of sharing the joy of music with whomever he can.
 From conducting major orchestra to directing young musicians in schools, from playing the trombone at the highest artist level to communicating with people in a nursing home, from serving as President of the International Trombone Association to playing the spoons for children, from performing for the Pope in Rome and four Presidents of the United states to giving concerts in hospitals he has given joy to literally millions around the globe.

 Born on a rural farmhouse on the Kansas prairie, he started his musical journey by joining his parents in family singing.
 His father recalls standing him on a chair at the age of 5 in order for the audience to see him when the family sang various programs.
 From those experiences music became a part of the passion he has shared with audiences the world over whether it is conducting, playing trombone, doing research on old music, writing music, or teaching.